mariusbuescher/tempix.js/Readme.md

 ## Dependencies

-tempix.js only depends on jQuery which is used for ajax requests.
+~~tempix.js only depends on jQuery which is used for ajax requests.~~

+There are no dependecies for tempix.js.

 ## Usage